ksinha49/ai-workloads/temp-services/README.md

 Orchestrates file ingestion, prompt execution and summary generation.

 - Generates PDF, DOCX, JSON or XML summaries
-- Integrates with the prompt engine using `workflow_id`
+- Integrates with the LLM Gateway using `workflow_id`

-## prompt-engine
+## llm-gateway
-Renders prompt templates stored in DynamoDB and sends the final prompt to the LLM router.
+Renders templates, routes prompts and forwards requests to the configured LLM backend.

 - Parameterised by `PromptLibraryTable` and `RouterEndpoint`
-- Accepts `prompt_id` and `variables` in requests

-## llm-router
-Routes prompts to Amazon Bedrock or a local Ollama instance using heuristic, predictive and cascading strategies.

-- Requests are queued on SQS for asynchronous processing
-- Returns which backend produced the response

-## llm-invocation
-Forwards OpenAI-style requests to the configured backend with optional system prompts.

-- Can be invoked directly or via the router queue
-- Uses dataclass models for type-safe payloads
+- Supports direct invocation or queued requests

 ## knowledge-base
 Provides a lightweight API to ingest short text documents and query them using the retrieval stack.